ethereumjs/ethereumjs-monorepo/config/MONOREPO.md

 npm config delete script-shell
 ```

-Above is the quickest way to set you up.
 Going down the road, there are two sets of commands: _project_ and _package-specific_ commands.
 You can find them at `./package.json` and `./packages/*/package.json`, respectively.
 Here's a breakdown:

 ### Project scripts — run from repository root